skvoz/lessons-docker/lesson3/howto.md

     > CMD - params for ENTRYPOINT, if only CMD , executed app
     > VOLUME - file or dir as (tom ;))

+##Note

+Base "web" service now base at alpine image.

+In plan , add production part , now is not working